 - How do we make sense of the “naturalness” connotation of the term “ecology”?
 How does ecology speak to the mechanisms of data colonialism?

-The Participant: A Century of Participation in Four Stories (2020)
+The Participant: A Century of Participation in Four Stories (July 9, 2021)

-By Christopher Kelty
+by Christopher Kelty

 - Has participation really dwindled in the past decades?